 What is the Queensland Government doing to stop the spread of COVID-19?

 All states and territories within Australia have their own rules and regulations concerning public gatherings and social distancing.
 For the most up to date information on the regulations Queensland has put in place to minimise the spread of COVID-19, please refer to the Queensland Government website.

-I have more questions and concerns about cancer and COVID-19, who can I talk to?
+I have more questions and concerns about cancer and COVID-19, where can I get more information and who can I talk to?